This article was last updated on the May 12, 2018.

-Themeco requires product validation to provide automatic updates for X and it's extensions.
+Themeco requires product validation to provide automatic updates for X or Pro and their extensions.
 One of the primary points of failure is that your server is unable to talk to our server and check for updates, or list available extensions.

 Common error messages

 You may encounter one of these error messages.